SumoLogic/sumologic-documentation/docs/alerts/monitors/automation-payload-variables.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-## Automation Payload Variables

 Automated playbooks can be invoked by a monitor, as described in [Automated Playbooks in Monitors](use-playbooks-with-monitors.md).
 A payload is passed from the alert to the playbook.
 The variables in the payload can be assigned to parameters and used as inputs for different actions in the playbook.

 ## Payload Variables

- The below variables are passed in the payload from the alert to the playbook.
+ The below variables are passed in the payload from an alert to a playbook.
 The fields specific to the query that triggered the alert can be referenced by using customPlaceholderMap.
 For example, if the result of the query includes a field named `user_name`, this can be referenced by called `customPlaceholderMap[].user_name`.